samizdatco/skia-canvas/README.md

 #### `.gpu`

 The `.gpu` attribute allows you to control whether rendering occurs on the graphics card or uses the CPU.
 Rendering is hardware accelerated by default, using [Metal](https://developer.apple.com/metal/) on macOS and [Vulkan](https://www.vulkan.org) on Linux and Windows.
-To use software-based rendering, set the `.gpu` property to the `false`.
+To use software-based rendering, set the `.gpu` property to `false`.
 If the current platform doesn't support GPU-based rendering, the property will be `false` by default (see [this article](https://linuxconfig.org/install-and-test-vulkan-on-linux) for some tips on getting Vulkan working on Linux).

 #### `.pages`